 In 2016 the market ran from November 24 until December 23, so if you are around at this time you should check it out!
 For more details about what you can experience at the markets visit Zuerich.com.

-I stumbled upon this by accident but if you want a great view of Zurich for free then head to Lidenhoff.
-It is a small park which overlooks the city and gives great views over Zurich and Grossmünster.
+I stumbled upon this by accident and it was a wonderful surprise.
+If you want a great view of Zurich for free then head to Lidenhoff, the walk up is through many beautiful cobbled streets and eventually opens up to this view.
+It is a small park which overlooks the city and gives unspoiled views over Zurich and Grossmünster.
 The park is also a lovely place for lunch with lots of benches and drinking fountains.

 Sternen Grill is a busy place to stop for lunch but it is fairly well priced for Zurich.
 It sells sausages and beer so if you want to sample the local wurst then this is the place for you!
 For around 10CHF you can get yourself a wurst and beer.
 It was the cheapest place I could find in the touristy area of the city and was good value.
 The line can get long though because it is a super popular eatery.